Best daily deals

 Austin Kwok / SoundGuys

-The Edifier TWS1 Pro 2 perform well enough, given their low price tag.
+The Edifier TWS1 Pro 2 performs well enough, given its low price tag.

 • Anker Soundcore Liberty 3 Pro ($109 at Amazon): Anker packs plenty of features into this compact package.
 Adjustable EQ and ANC, alongside a multitude of ear tips and ear wings, provide a truly customizable fit.